 - Add pictures of you or your whole team.

 People always buy from people.
 That’s why they need to see your face and what you look like!
 Did you know that images are one of the perfect ways to upgrade almost any About page?
 They can communicate a lot and support emotion, not to mention they support engagement and eye-catching.
 Adding an occasion image to your About page could help your visitor make it simpler by breaking up the text and making it more aesthetically pleasing that supports people to stay longer.

 - Connect with social

 Social media is a wonderful place to highlight your personality.
 You can show it in what you post and how you engage with people.
-Adding your social media into your About page could bring a power of expression to your website.
+Adding your social media to your About page could bring the power of expression to your website.

 Would You Like Our Assistance?